vercetti757/Office-Deployment/README.md

 You can find the Office 2013 Deployment Tool here: http://www.microsoft.com/en-us/download/details.aspx?id=36778

 After downloading, extract the files from the download.
-Place "setup.exe" in the directory "Office365-2013-2016-AIO\" of the Deployment Script Files.
+Place "setup.exe" in the directory "Office365-2013-2016-AIO\15\" of the Deployment Script Files.

 You can find the Office 2016 Deployment Tool here: http://www.microsoft.com/en-us/download/details.aspx?id=49117

 After downloading, extract the files from the download.
 Place "setup.exe" in the directory "Office365-2013-2016-AIO\16\" of the Deployment Script Files.

-Once the setup.exe files are in the correct directory, launch the script by double-clicking "1-Install-O365-2013-v3.0.cmd"
+Once the setup.exe files are in the correct directory, launch the script by double-clicking "1-Install-Office.cmd"

-You will need to choose the menu options to update/download the offline setup files before you can install.
+You will need to choose the menu options to update/download the offline setup files before are able to install any Office products.

 The "Read Me - Instructions.pdf" file is outdated and only from the 2013 version but the step-by-step instructions with pictures should still apply to installing the 2016 verions.